 Instructions for events on Stage

-Think Corner's Stage is a stage for science and research based events.
-Here you can find instructions for planning your event for our Stage.
+Think Corner's Stage is a place for science and research based events.
+Here you can find instructions for planning your event at Stage.

-Design the program of the event so that the services provided by Think Corner enable a smooth event - even for those participating remotely.
-Limit the number of speakers to a maximum of five to keep the content of your event compact and the conversation smooth.
-If necessary, order additional AV services from Unigrafia.
+Design the program so that the services provided by Think Corner enable a smooth event - even for those participating remotely.
+Limit the number of speakers to keep the content of your event compact and the conversation smooth.

 Instructions by topic